MicrosoftDocs/intellicode/docs/custom-models.md

 There are two ways you can obtain team completions models:

 1. **Repository-associated**:
-Models are tied to the repository - all users who can clone and edit the repository are granted automatic access to the model.
+Models are tied to the repository.
+All users who can clone and edit the repository are granted automatic access to the model.
 Your codebase must be under Git source control and pushed to a remote using our [Azure Pipelines Task](https://aka.ms/vsic/xtn/ado) or our [GitHub Action](https://aka.ms/vsic/xtn/github) from your CI build to create a repository-associated model.

-2. **Machine-associated**: Models are available only on the machine they are trained upon.
+2. **Machine-associated**: Models are available only on the machine they're trained upon.

 ## Repository-associated team models